CHARACTER INPUT s$

 ESC stands for a character whose ordinal is 27.

-Any other key that does not stand for any character such as a function key or an array key is ignored.
+Any other key that does not stand for any character such as a function key or an arrow key is ignored.

 A PROMPT clause, a TIMEOUT clause or an ELAPSED clause can be included in a CHARACTER INPUT statement as in a INPUT statement.